 If you’re dedicated to applying for and getting hired in a career where your current skills don’t exactly align, try to acquire as many requisite skills for that career as possible before sending out applications.

-That may mean delaying your career change for several weeks or months, but may be worth it if you’re able to spend time developing additional skills.
-In some cases, better pay, benefits and career satisfaction is worth the extra time preparing yourself.
+That may mean delaying your career change for several weeks or months, but it may be worth it if you’re able to spend time developing additional skills.
+In some cases, better pay, benefits and career satisfaction are worth the extra time preparing yourself.

 Depending on the type of skills you need to acquire, you might consider: